 To determine if the corporate network you’re connected to is causing issues with using Adobe Analytics, use your Experience Cloud login credentials on a device outside of your corporate network.
 Examples of devices can be through your home network or a mobile device’s data plan.
 If you are able to successfully move from page to page without being logged out, your organization’s network is likely the reason why you get logged out of Adobe Analytics.

 Adobe uses an authorization header when making requests to Adobe.
-Some proxies, such as Bluecoat (now owned by Symantec), strip critical authorization header information used by Adobe Analytics.
+Some proxies, such as Edge Secure Web Gateway (formerly Bluecoat), strip critical authorization header information used by Adobe Analytics.
 When Adobe does not see the authorization header, the session expires.

 To resolve this issue, Adobe recommends working with your organization’s IT team to allow the authorization header through your organization’s proxy.